killbill/slate/source/includes/_payment.md

 ```
 **Request Body**

-A PaymentTransaction object containing, at least, the `paymentExternalKey`
+A PaymentTransaction object containing, at least, the `paymentExternalKey`.

 **Query Parameters**